-The Commentary is broadcast daily in Slavyansk/Kramatorsk, Ukraine on FM 68, a station of the Far East Broadcasting Company (FEBC).
-However, the FEBC radio tower suffered severe damage and station facilities destroyed in the recent conflict, forcing all broadcasts to be suspended.
+The Guidelines Commentary is broadcast daily in Slavyansk/Kramatorsk, Ukraine on FM 68, a station of the Far East Broadcasting Company (FEBC).
+However, the station was destroyed and station personnel murdered in the recent Russian-backed invasion, forcing all broadcasts to be suspended.

-In December 2014 Guidelines announced that FM 68, or 'Radio Possibility," as it's called, will be our second Legacy Project Station.
-Guidelines will enable FEBC to rebuild, including a new tower, transmitter and station facilities.
+In December 2014 Guidelines announced that FM 68, or 'Radio Possibility," as it's called, would be our second Legacy Project Station.
+Guidelines helped to rebuild the station, including a new tower, transmitter and station facilities.
 The hope of the Gospel is needed more now than ever by those seeking to put their war-torn lives back together.

 Alexander & Svetlana Moseychuk

-Serving in the city of Donetsk, Alexander and Svetlana pastor the evangelical New Life Church, reaching the unchurched Ukranian people by meeting their physical and spiritual needs.
+Serving in the city of Donetsk, Alexander and Svetlana pastor the evangelical New Life Church, reaching the unchurched Ukrainian people by meeting their physical and spiritual needs.
 “Seventy years of communism led the evangelical church to focus inward,” Alex explains, “unfortunately the church has little influence on society.”
 New Life Church is changing this in a powerful way, calling for repentence, especially since the Russian-backed invasion of the Donetsk area in 2014.